mongodb/docs/source/includes/fact-deploy-tutorial-prereqs.rst

 .. important::

-   For compatibility information for each prerequisite product, see the related installation pages.
+   For compatibility information on each product in the dependencies list, see the product's installation documentation.

 - Install the :ref:`{+atlas-cli+} <install-atlas-cli>`.